Table of Contents

 7. Australian Cattle Dog

-This is a very loyal breed of dog, and their job originally was to herd.
-They are a very stubborn breed of dog as well.
+This is a very loyal breed of dog, and their original job was to herd.
+They can be very stubborn as well.

 Australian Cattle Dogs can become very restless if they haven’t got a job to be getting on with.
 They are brilliant and very athletic, so they will need a great amount of exercise to keep them happy and stress-free.